Dodotree/BookStack-Tinymyst/tinymist-devops/TINYMIST_DATAWS_LIFECYCLE.md

 // Returns: { operations: DOMOperation[] }

-// Step 3: Apply DOM patches (update, insert, remove, replace operations) for (const operation of diffResult.operations) {
+// Step 3: Apply DOM patches (update, insert, remove, replace operations)
+// This is not what is happening right now
+// Whole SVG gets re-rendered and inserted via innerHTML

+for (const operation of diffResult.operations) {
   switch (operation.type) {
     case 'update':